 How naive I was to assume high falutin’ people like neurosurgeons or heads of banks, industrial magnates, and food manufacturers would not have five hours three times a week to spare chasing a ball around a beautifully landscaped field.
 I’m a white-collar government worker – or, in golf-corporate-guy-speak, a lazy, good-for-nothing tax-wasting leech – and I have never, ever had time to shirk my job on a Thursday afternoon for even half a round of golf.
 I barely have time to eat my lunch away from my desk.
 No matter, I am not making this country economically amazing by sheer force of my corporate essence.

 But still.
-I do wonder, how the fuck does a CEO running a billion dollar company acquire a 2-handicap?
+I do wonder, how the fuck does a CEO running a multi-billion dollar company acquire a 2-handicap?

 A shit-load of golf, that’s how.
 That’s a lot of *cough* *sniffle* sick days.
 Or, a lot of blowing off work and “delegating” it to minions.
 Or, a lot of cocaine so you can work your ass off and play enough golf to make the PGA tour, all of which can only be achieved if you sleep no more than two hours a night.